Unified.to

 The differences between models are small early.
 They compound quickly.

-Seed stage (10 customers)
+Seed stage (10 customers, 2 integrations each)

-At this stage, most models feel similar.
+At this scale, most models are accessible:

 This is where divergence starts.